discover

 LBSCR A1X class No 55 "Stepney"

-Come the late 50’s, with the end of steam looming on the horizon & the rise of the preservation era, Stepney became the fledgling Bluebell Railways first engine!
-Immortalized soon after through the Thomas the tank engine books by Rev. W. Awdry “Stepney the Bluebell Engine” the old East London Girl has become a world recognized name with many a youngster seeking her out whilst on a visit to the Bluebell.
+Towards the late 50s, with the end of steam looming and the rise of the preservation era, Stepney became the first engine of the fledgling Bluebell Railway.
+Soon after, she was immortalized through the Thomas the Tank Engine books by Rev. W. Awdry as “Stepney the Bluebell Engine”.
+Today, the old East London Girl has become a world-recognized name, with many youngsters seeking her out during their visit to the Bluebell.

 Current Condition: On Static Display